Priya-Bai-S/Github-Copilot/Labfiles/Exercise-2.md

     // the start of the new sentence must be capital
     ```

-1. The generated outcome whould look similar to belwo image.
+1. The generated outcome would look similar to below image.

    ![](../media/ex2-reverse-sentence-output.png)